Dakota Crescent: Conservation efforts and public awareness

 A ‘Save Dakota Crescent’ campaign was started in 2014 by a group of architects to save Dakota Crescent.
 Led by architect Jonathan Poh, they put together a conservation paper to save 12 blocks of flats and transform it into a mixed-used complex with offices, food and beverages businesses and residential units for rent.
 The paper has been submitted to the Ministry of National Development.

 This campaign was set up as its founders felt that Dakota Crescent had a unique architecture- one that had open spaces, iconic buildings and an interesting streetscape.
 Thus, it was a piece of history that they wanted to keep, for the future generation and as a part of Singapore's heritage.

 Other than its architectural significance, Dakota also has a historical and social significance.
 Many residents still hold fond memories of the place, as can be seen by the personal recounts above, and has appealed to the government to conserve certain parts of this estate.
 Some of these residents have joined the campaign led by the architects.
 Dakota Crescent has a huge historical significance, as it was one of the first housing estates to be built in response to the increasing population.

 Projects that the group has embarked on include conducting walking trails for people who wanted to know more about the history and architecture of the estate.
 The walking trails are conducted by the residents of Dakota.
 This makes the trails more interactive for visitors, rather than walking about the estate on their own.
 Furthermore, these residents can share their personal experiences about the estate with the visitors, enhancing their understanding about the social significance of Dakota.
 The group has also created Facebook page ‘Save Dakota Crescent’ to raise awareness about their plans to the members of the public.
 ‘Dakota Adventures’ also consists of a group of people giving Dakota Crescent tours to raise more awareness.

 In popular culture

-Dakota Crescent was also the site of the movie ‘3688’ (2015) by director Royston Tan and Mediacorp's drama series, Hero.
+Dakota Crescent was also the site of the movie 3688 (2015) by director Royston Tan and Singaporean blockbuster drama series Hero (2016).

 As part of the community theatre project IgnorLand by local theatre company Drama Box, Dakota Crescent was featured in its fourth installation in 2016.
 Residents of Dakota Crescent also participated in the performances.